BitcoinDesign/Guide/guide/how-it-works/ecash/fedimint.md

 #### Cons:

 * **High Risk** - With all control in the hands of one guardian, the risks of loss or theft are much higher.
-Additionally, if the server goes offline, users lose access to the mint until it’s restored.
+Additionally, if the server goes offline, users lose access to the federation until it’s restored.

 ## When to Use Fedimint
-* **Federated Trust Models** - Use Fedimint when your application benefits from spreading trust across multiple entities, reducing reliance on any single operator and enhancing security.
+* **Federated Trust Models** - Use Fedimint when your application benefits from spreading trust across multiple entities.

 **Products that use Fedimint**
 - [Fedi](https://www.fedi.xyz)